helgui/coc-hotkeys/README.md

 ![step 3](/pics/step03.png)

 Type the name whatever you want and copypaste contents of [coc-hk.js](coc-hk.js) to the main text field.
+Finally, press Ctrl+S to save the snippet.

 ![step 4](/pics/step04.png)